Supplement

 In his piece on Uhtred in the Oxford Dictionary of National Biography (2004), William M. Aird avers: “Although a comparatively late source puts Uhtred at the battle of Carham leading the English to defeat by the Scots in 1018, it is now generally accepted that this was an error and that his death occurred in 1016.”
 Whilst, in the piece about Malcolm II in the ODNB, Dauvit Broun writes: “He won a famous and decisive victory over Uhtred, earl of Northumbria, at Carham on the Tweed in 1018.”

 The Anglo-Saxon Chronicle says, s.a.
 1016, that, following the murder of Uhtred, Cnut appointed Eric, a Norwegian, “as earl in Northumbria, just as Uhtred had been”, and s.a.
 1017, when describing how Cnut divided the rule of his newly acquired kingdom four ways, says he gave “to Eric Northumbria”.
-Now, Waltheof, Uhtred’s father, had governed the northern province of Northumbria only.
-King Æthelred had promoted Uhtred – making him earl of both the northern province (capital: Bamburgh) and also the southern province (capital: York) – and according to the anonymous tract De Obsessione Dunelmi:
+Now, Waltheof, Uhtred’s father, had only governed the northern province of Northumbria (with its capital at Bamburgh).
+King Æthelred had promoted Uhtred, making him earl of both the northern province and also the southern province (with its capital at York), and according to the anonymous tract De Obsessione Dunelmi:

 When [Uhtred] was slain his brother Eadwulf, surnamed Cudel [Cuttlefish], succeeded him in the earldom; a man very cowardly and timorous.[*]